Gulf of Mexico offshore platforms evacuated ahead of hurricane

 The storm is expected to intensify into a Category 3 hurricane with sustained winds of 111 to 129 miles (178 to 208 km) per hour and bring heavy seas to producing areas in the central Gulf of Mexico.
 The storm’s current path takes it away from refinery-heavy areas.

-BHP Billiton said it was shutting-in production and evacuated staff at two platforms while BP shut in production at four platforms.
-The platforms evacuating personnel and shutting in production include BHP’s Shenzi and Neptune and BP’s Atlantis, Mad Dog, Na Kika and Thunder Horse facilities, the companies said.
+Chevron and BHP Billiton shut-in production and evacuated staff at two platforms each while BP shut down production at four.
+The platforms evacuating personnel and stopping production include Chevron’s Blind Faith and Petronius, BHP’s Shenzi and Neptune and BP’s Atlantis, Mad Dog, Na Kika and Thunder Horse facilities, the companies said.

 Norwegian state oil firm Equinor also evacuated its Titan production platform and Exxon removed staff from its Lena production platform, the companies said.
 Exxon said it did not expect the staff reduction to affect output.